wortell-smart-learning/snowflake-sql/Labs/06-use-table-expressions.md

 To carry out the task do the following:

-1. Write a Transact-SQL query to create a view for customer addresses in Canada.
+1. Write a SQL query to create a view for customer addresses in Canada.
    - Create a view based on the following columns in the **SalesLT.Address** table:
       - **AddressLine1**
       - **City**